bobdavies2000/OpenCVB/README.md

     -   The default is to use all data but it can optionally truncate at X meters.
 -   The ‘A-Z’ group selection button is moved next to the algorithm combo box.
     -   See the toolbar in the latest screen shot below for RedCloud_Basics.
+-   Supported cameras were tested again to prepare for this release.
+    -   Azure Kinect, Intel RealSense, Oak-D, Orbbec Gemini, and StereoLabs.
+    -   Mynt cameras are no longer produced but support is still included.
+    -   Support for the Oak 4 D camera is coming in February.
+-   There were 2 cameras in the testing lab that failed.
+This quick test may help.
+    -   Open the ‘Device Manager’.
+    -   On Windows 11, cameras will be shown in the “Cameras” section.
+    -   If the connected camera is not present, change the cable and USB port.
+    -   If another camera works with the same cable and port, camera is failing.
+    -   It is also a good idea to use the camera SDK to test the camera.
+        -   The Oak camera does not appear in the “Cameras” section.
 -   A log of previous changes is included at the bottom of this document.

 ![A collage of images of a room Description automatically generated](media/928bcaa46cf6abb063c6824e9086236e.png)